Written By: Women and Infants on August 8, 2024

 “Swim Across America funding also supports the training of our next generation of physician-scientists,” added Dr. James.
 “Providing medical fellows in the Department of Obstetrics and Gynecology the opportunity to conduct laboratory research allows doctors to participate in studies that may one day inform how they treat patients in the clinic.”

-Women & Infants Hospital is one of the nation’s largest and most prestigious research facilities in high risk and normal obstetrics, gynecology, and newborn pediatrics.
-Learn more about all of the different research studies happening at Women & Infants.
+Women & Infants Hospital is one of the nation’s largest, most prestigious research facilities in high-risk and normal obstetrics, gynecology, and newborn pediatrics.
+Learn more about all the research studies happening at Women & Infants.